queryluke/masseffect-5e-data/text/en/bestiary/thorian-spawn.md

         psychic damage and must make a DC 13 Wisdom saving throw.
 On a failed save, a creature becomes paralyzed until the start of its next turn.
 ---
+The beginning of a Thorian's life cycle, these stationary plants feed off nutrients from the mother plant while also acting as a last line of defense against intruders.